 Before we use the model for counterfactual exercises, we look at its aggregate performance.
-Table 10 shows the standard deviations of the aggregate hiring rate (hr), 31 employment rate (n), and unemployment rate (u) relative to the standard deviation of real GDP, both in data and model simulations.
-For equivalent empirical statistics based on different filters and time frequencies, see Appendix A.10.2.
+Table 10 shows the standard deviations of the aggregate hiring rate (hr),35 employment rate (n), and unemployment rate (u) relative to the standard deviation of real GDP, both in data and model simulations.
+For equivalent empirical statistics based on different filters and time frequencies, see Appendix A.12.2.
 The hiring rate and unemployment are more volatile than aggregate GDP.
 Thus, our model amplifies aggregate productivity shocks.
 For the hiring rate and unemployment, the model generates about one-half of the aggregate volatility from the data.
-For employment, there is a somewhat larger gap between the volatility in the data and the simulation.
-This larger gap may be related to worker churn (see Bachmann et al. (2021)), which we do not model in our theoretical framework and which may increase the volatility of employment in the data.
+For employment, there is a somewhat larger gap between the volatility in the data and the simulation.36